vippsas/vipps-invoice-api/vipps-invoice-api.md

 ## Invoice validation

-The validation of the invoice will still be an asynchronous process since we have no possibility to guarantee, or even estimate ,the response times for all required validation and risk check to be performed.
+The validation of the invoice will still be an *asynchronous* process since we have no possibility to guarantee, or even estimate, the response times for all required validation and risk check to be performed.

 Therefore, the invoice will be in a `pending` state once it is inserted.